 Ticker Symbol Current Distribution Policy Proposed Distribution Policy PPLN It is anticipated that PPLN will make distributions to its respective Unitholders on a quarterly basis, at the discretion of the Manager.
-Such distributions will be paid in cash, unless a Unitholder is participating in the Reinvestment Plan. its respective Unitholders on a monthly basis.
+Such distributions will be paid in cash, unless a Unitholder is participating in the Reinvestment Plan.
+It is anticipated that PPLN will make distributions to its respective Unitholders on a monthly basis.
 Such distributions will be paid in cash, unless a Unitholder is participating in the Reinvestment Plan.